Gold in the IMF

 Gold played a central role in the international monetary system until the collapse of the Bretton Woods system of fixed exchange rates in 1973.
-Since then, the role of gold has been gradually reduced.
-But it is still an important asset in the reserve holdings of a number of countries, and the IMF remains one of the world’s largest official holders of gold.
-Consistent with the new income model for the Fund agreed in April 2008, strictly limited gold sales of 403.3 metric tons were used to establish an endowment.
-Resources linked to these gold sales have also been used to boost the IMF’s concessional lending capacity to eligible low-income countries (LICs).
+Since then, its role has diminished.
+But it remains an important asset in the reserve holdings of several countries, and the IMF is still one of the world’s largest official holders of gold.
+In line with the new income model for the Fund agreed in April 2008, profits from limited gold sales were used to establish an endowment, and used to boost the IMF’s concessional lending capacity to eligible low-income countries (LICs).

 How the IMF acquired its gold holdings

-The IMF acquired its current gold holdings prior to the Second Amendment through four main types of transactions.
+The IMF acquired its gold holdings through four main channels:

-- Finally, member countries could use gold to repay the IMF for credit previously extended.
+- member countries could also use gold to repay the IMF for credit previously extended.

 The IMF’s legal framework for gold

 Role of gold.
-The Second Amendment to the Articles of Agreement in April 1978 fundamentally changed the role of gold in the international monetary system by eliminating its use as the common denominator of the post-World War II exchange rate system and as the basis of the value of the Special Drawing Right (SDR).
+The Second Amendment to the Articles of Agreement passed April 1978 fundamentally changed the role of gold in the international monetary system by eliminating its use as the common denominator of the post-World War II exchange rate system and as the basis of the value of the Special Drawing Right (SDR).
 It also abolished the official price of gold and ended its obligatory use in transactions between the IMF and its member countries.
-It furthermore required the IMF, when dealing in gold, to avoid managing the price of gold, or establishing a fixed price.
+It also required the IMF, when dealing in gold, to avoid managing or fixing its price.

 Transactions.
-Following the Second Amendment, the Articles of Agreement limit the use of gold in the IMF’s operations and transactions.
-The IMF may sell gold outright on the basis of prevailing market prices, and may accept gold in the discharge of a member country's obligations (loan repayment) at an agreed price, based on market prices at the time of acceptance.
+The Second Amendment to the Articles of Agreement limits the use of gold in the IMF’s operations and transactions.
+The IMF may sell gold outright according to prevailing market prices.
+It may accept gold in the discharge of a member country's obligations (loan repayment) at an agreed price, based on market prices at the time of acceptance.
 Such transactions require Executive Board approval by an 85 percent majority of the total voting power.
-The IMF does not have the authority under its Articles to engage in any other gold transactions—such as loans, leases, swaps, or use of gold as collateral—nor does it have the authority to buy gold.
+The IMF does not have the authority to engage in any other gold transactions—such as loans, leases, swaps, or use of gold as collateral—nor does it have the authority to buy gold.

 In February 2010, the IMF announced the beginning of sales of gold on the market.
 At that time, a total of 191.3 tons of gold remained to be sold.
-In order to avoid disrupting the gold market, the on market sales were to be conducted in a phased manner over time.
-This followed the approach adopted successfully by the central banks participating in the Central Bank Gold Agreement.
-The start of on market sales did not preclude further off-market gold sales directly to interested central banks or other official holders.
-In September 2010, the Fund sold 10 metric tons to the Bangladesh Bank, reducing the amount of gold to be placed on the market.
+In order to avoid disrupting the gold market, sales were phased over several months.

-In December 2010 the IMF concluded the gold sales program with total sales of 403.3 metric tons of gold (12.97 million ounces), as authorized by the Executive Board.
-Total proceeds amounted to SDR 9.5 billion (about $14.4 billion), of which SDR 4.4 billion was used to establish an endowment as envisaged under the new income model.
+In December 2010 the IMF concluded the gold sales program with total sales of 403.3 metric tons of gold (12.97 million ounces).
+Total proceeds amounted to SDR9.5 billion (about $14.4 billion), of which SDR6.85 billion constituted profits over the book value of the gold and SDR4.4 billion of this was used to establish an endowment as envisaged under the new income model.

-In February 2012, the Executive Board approved a distribution of SDR 700 million in reserves from windfall gold sales profits (realized because of a higher gold price than the assumed price when the new income model was endorsed by the Executive Board), subject to assurances that at least 90 percent of the amount would be made available for the Poverty Reduction and Growth Trust (PRGT).
-This distribution, which became effective in October 2012, was part of a financing package endorsed by the Executive Board in July 2009 aimed at boosting the IMF’s lending capacity in 2009–14.
-In September 2012, the Executive Board approved the distribution of SDR 1.75 billion in reserves from the remaining windfall gold sales profits as part of a strategy to generate subsidy resources to ensure the longer-term sustainability of the PRGT.
-As with the earlier distribution, this will become effective once satisfactory assurances have been obtained that at least 90 percent of the amount to be distributed will be made available to boost the PRGT.
+In February 2012, the Executive Board approved a first distribution of SDR700 million of reserves from windfall gold sales profits (realized because of a higher gold price than the assumed price when the new income model was endorsed by the Executive Board), subject to assurances that at least 90 percent of the amount would be made available for the Poverty Reduction and Growth Trust (PRGT).
+This distribution, which became effective in October 2012, was part of a financing package endorsed by the Executive Board to boost the IMF’s lending capacity.
+To date, members whose shares represent 95 percent of the amount distributed have pledged to transfer these shares to the PRGT (or make an equivalent budgetary contribution) and 87.8 percent of the amounts distributed have been transferred.